 "TEL Developer's Toolbox" that has

-For either instance above, we do require the SME to complete an IDD and Course Outline for the course and submit it to the TEL Program Lead, Tj Lane (firstname.lastname@example.org).
-The IDD document is an overview of your TEL course.
-It is an important document, as well as the Course Outline, for you and our TEL Team.
+For either instance above, we do require the SME to complete an IDD for the course and submit it to the TEL Program Lead, Tj Lane (firstname.lastname@example.org).
+The IDD is a blueprint of your course.

 - Download the IDD as a Word file.